Handspring Health

 In general, medication should not be the first line of treatment for anxiety disorders in children, but it can be an effective part of a comprehensive treatment plan.

-How to Get Support for Panic Disorder
+How Do You Get Help for Panic Disorder?

 References: